 How to induce labor yourself

-My best ideas it that the way you got INTO having a baby is the same way you MAY get out of it.
+My best idea is that the way you got INTO having a baby is the same way you MAY get out of it.
 You’ll probably have to be inventive for positioning and let’s just say it’s a great, sexy time.
 Or, at least it’s a shared experience that you and your partner will look back at and laugh. 🙂 Semen has similar hormones to induction drugs it is deposited right next to your cervix during said sexy time (FYI, there is a good chance you’ll need some of this).

-Plus, there’s pelvic rest for 6 weeks anyway — why not give a nice send-off?
+Plus, there’s pelvic rest for 6 weeks anyway — why not have a nice send-off?

-I do think that sitting on a yoga ball and rotating your hips will help the baby find a great position to head on down to its final exit.
+I do think that sitting on a yoga ball and rotating your hips helps the baby find a great position to head on down to the birth canal.
 Most things that move your hips in new and special ways can help in that as well as help stretch them out so maybe you can have a freakin’ nap!

 I don’t think walking puts you into labor, I don’t think stairs will or the trampoline.
 I think they’ll make you HURT.
 Hurting and labor are two VERY different things.
 Sad, but true.